Harris-D/Shoot-dont-shoot/README.md

 # Shoot-dont-shoot
-A repository to store code for a cognitive training task created for a Ministry of Defence funded research project.
+A repository to store Python code for a cognitive training task created for a Dstl (Ministry of Defence) funded research project (Human and Social Science Research Capability - project HS1.030).

 This project examined whether an inhibition training task (based on Ducrocq et al., 2016) was effective at enhancing cognitive function in both armed police and civilian populations.